davidcrumpton/buffy/README.md

-# Buffy the flouride dispensor
+# Buffy the fluoride dispensor

-Is a game where you try to reach the highest score possible before running out of flouride.
+Is a game where you try to reach the highest score possible before running out of fluoride.

 ## License